Where and How to Promote Your Music

 We’re not going to go into too much detail here, instead we want to offer a couple of tips to make your social media promotion more effective.

 Some platforms are more effective than others – understand where your target audience is most active.
-In our experience Soundcloud, TikTok and Youtube are the big hitters when it comes to sharing music, whereas Twitter and Instagram are less so.
+In our experience Soundcloud, TikTok, Instagram and Youtube are the big hitters when it comes to sharing music, whereas Twitter is less so.